m1ra-k/CURSEANDCURE/README.md

 Omocat, LLC.
 (2020).
 OMORI [Video game].
 OMOCAT, LLC. https://omori-game.com

-All code is our own.
+All code and other drawn assets are our own.